liluoyi666/AI-win11-Administrator/README.md

     "add_log": "log_entry_written_during_operation"
 }
 ```
-The `type` key must always be present.
+The "type" key must always be present.
 Other keys depend on the specific operation type.
 The absence of `add_log` doesn't affect operation execution, and its presence doesn't interfere with any operation type.
 Log entries automatically include timestamps and line breaks.
 Log files are automatically maintained by the system.
 ### Command Execution Principle
 The system's core execution loop (`main_cycle.py`) receives LLM responses and parses the contained JSON.
 Based on the `type` key, it invokes corresponding operation methods.
 For example:
 - If `type` is `powershell`, it executes PowerShell commands using the `PowerShellSession.execute_command()` method